Toise to Sajene Converter

 The Sajene remained a primary unit for larger measurements in Russia until the metric system was adopted following the Russian Revolution.
 The metric system became compulsory in the USSR on January 1, 1925, rendering the Sajene and other traditional units obsolete for official use.

-Common Uses for toise and sajenes
+Common Uses and Applications: toise vs sajenes

 Explore the typical applications for both Toise (imperial/US) and Sajene (imperial/US) to understand their common contexts.